anuriq/chef-kibana5/README.md

 ## Description

 This cookbook installs and configures [Kibana](https://www.elastic.co/products/kibana) version 5.2.0 and above.
+This cookbook may work with Kibana 6.x.x, but no guarantee.

 ## Requirements